 “There is no better than adversity.
 Every defeat, every heartbreak, every loss, contains its own seed, its own lesson on how to improve your performance next time.”

 “Without education, you’re not going anywhere in this world.”

 Are you inspired?
 For any quote or fact you use in your paper, be sure to cite the source!
-If you need help, we have resources on creating an APA works cited or an APA bibliography—feel free to check them out!
+If you need help, we have resources on creating an APA reference page or an APA bibliography—feel free to check them out!

 Quotes on violence

 “We are nonviolent with people who are nonviolent with us.”